gryf/uc1541/README.rst

 Rquirements
 ===========

-* Python 2.7 or Python 3.6 or higher
+* Python 3.6 or higher (checked recently with 3.11)
 * Vice installation (c1541 program in path)

 Installation